florentpoujol/Daneel/docs/files/tutorials.md

 - a black screen that fades out or in (becomes transparent/opaque) at the beginning or end of a level.
 - ...

-For that purpose, the Tween module provides the `GameObject.Animate()` function that you might find handy.
+The `GameObject.Animate()` function is there to easily fulfill that purpose.
 Its four first arguments are `gameObject, property, endValue, duration`.
 It's less complicated than it seems.

 The function will change the value of the specified property of one of the game object's component during the specified duration, toward the specified value.